-Project Description This project seeks to mitigate the flooding impacts to several shelters in the park that routinely flood
+Project Description This project seeks to mitigate the flooding impacts to several shelters in the park that routinely flood and thus accumulate a significant amount of silt and sediment.

 Environmental Review This project is a Type II Action and will not require further environmental review.